treeverse/lakeFS/docs/integrations/emr.md

 # Using lakeFS with EMR

-[Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark.
+[Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is a managed cluster platform that simplifies running Big Data frameworks, such as Apache Hadoop and Apache Spark.

 ## Configuration
-In order to configure Spark on EMR to work with lakeFS we will set the lakeFS credentials and endpoint in the appropriate fields.
+To configure Spark on EMR to work with lakeFS, you need to set the lakeFS credentials and endpoint in the appropriate fields.
-The exact configuration keys depends on the application running in EMR, but their format is of the form:
+The exact configuration keys depends on the application running in EMR, but their format follows this form:

 lakeFS endpoint: `*.fs.s3a.endpoint`